 The Importance Of Reading Music

-During my time as a teacher, I've come across many people with different backgrounds in music, whether it's learning while at school and not picking up the instrument since; from scratch, knowing nothing at all; or they are a competent player wanting to dive deeper into the theory.
-No matter what level they are, in my lessons I always encourage the reading of music and understanding the theory behind it, whether that's by jumping straight in or explaining it in small bite-size chunks.
+During my time as a music teacher, I've come across many people with different backgrounds in music, whether it's learning while at school and not picking up the musical instrument since; from scratch, knowing nothing at all; or they are a competent player wanting to dive deeper into the music theory.
+No matter what level they are, in my music lessons I always encourage the reading of music and understanding the theory behind it, whether that's by jumping straight in or explaining it in small bite-size chunks.

-But why learn to read at all?
+But why learn to read music at all?
 Isn't it possible to learn to play an instrument without reading music?
 Well yes it is and it's an impressive skill to have since the player has used their ears during the whole time they've been learning.
 Ear training is so important and to have that skill already is very good.
 Famous players like Jools Holland, Stevie Wonder and Ray Charles learned this way (though the latter two had no choice).
 That's not to say that they didn't learn to understand how that music worked; why some notes sounded happy and others sounded sad; how a certain pattern of chords could create a wonderfully nostalgic atmosphere (eg Debussy's Clair De Lune).
 What even is a chord?
 We will inevitably start asking questions of what it is we are playing at some point in our learning.

 Okay, so you've learned to play your saxophone by simply discovering all the notes on your own and, from there, you've listened to your favourite songs, figured out the melody, and can play it exactly the same.
 Amazing.
 Have you never wondered what that wobbly sound they do on those long notes is though? (it's vibrato by the way).